Agent Basics

 Import

-After selecting the Import button, you will be prompted for the assistant definition file to import.
+After selecting the Import button, you will be prompted for the agent definition file to import.
 You can drag a file into the box, or click and select one from the file manager.

 When importing, you have the option to decide whether or not you'd like to include Test Sets, and whether or not you'd like to Merge Test Sets: